Washburn Shops, 219

 - Director, Management Information Systems Program

 WPI provides an environment that values both teaching and research, which is ideal for me.
 I enjoy teaching at WPI because students are interested in learning and willing to work hard.
-My teaching focuses on how business, healthcare, and nonprofit organizations can best use computing technologies, such as database systems, electronic health records systems, and enterprise systems.
+My teaching focuses on how business, healthcare, and nonprofit organizations can best use computing technologies, such as database systems, electronic health records systems, and mobile apps.
 Students in my classes learn to design computing applications that meet the needs of organizations.
 Students understand the value of learning these topics, and as a result, they work hard to learn the principles and how to apply them to real organizational problems.

 - Healthcare Information Systems and Technologies